Last Updated 2.17.25.

 Eventually, we may be able to establish a new stable global average temperature and climate.

-We can still maintain the perseverance needed to succeed in this monumental task by regularly reviewing the many benefits which will unfold as we work successfully on this together.
+We can still maintain the perseverance needed to succeed in this monumental task by regularly reviewing the many benefits that will unfold as we work successfully on this together.
 (Click here to review those benefits.)

 Key Recommended Additional Reading